 There have been very rare reports of increases in blood glucose levels, in

-with a history of diabetes mellitus.
+of diabetes mellitus.

 As with other inhalation therapy, paradoxical bronchospasm may occur with